GoogleCloudPlatform/functions-framework-dotnet/docs/packages.md

 include the dependency and implement `IHttpFunction`, you can switch freely between your custom code and the hosting package.
-Likewise you may wish to use the adapters to perform the boilerplate request parsing for Cloud events.
+Likewise you may wish to use the adapters to perform the boilerplate request parsing for CloudEvents.
 But no server-side code will treat your function differently based on whether or not it happens to depend on Google.Cloud.Functions.Framework.